Andy4495/emulator-8-bit/README.md

 The CPU-specific code is encapsulated in classes named `Z80` and `HomemadeCPU` which inherit from the abstract base class `abstract_CPU`.
 Additional CPUs can be emulated by creating classes specific to those CPUs.

 The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`, `HomemadeCPU_opcodes.h`).
-Each array entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
+Each array entry contains the opcode/data layout, the instruction mnemonic, and, if necessary, the length of the instruction.
 The opcode value is represented by the array index.

 The `Z80` class contains: